score-json/json/TSF/docs/update-process.rst

 Recommended procedure
 =====================

+Based on the above observations, the following recommendations are derived.

 1. Create a new branch json_version_X_XX_X from the current version of nlohmann/json within Eclipse S-CORE
 2. Merge branch master from the original nlohmann/json into this branch, e.g. ``git checkout -b json_version_X_XX_X && git merge --no-commit nlohmann/master``
 3. Confirm the deletion of cifuzz.yml, macos.yml and windows.yml.